Nirmitee27/Nirmitee_Sf/Learning_Application_System_Administrator_Readme.md

 Facilitated the deployment and release of changes and enhancements to the Learning Application, coordinating testing activities and ensuring deployment readiness.

 Conclusion
 My tenure as a System Administrator in the educational domain project involved a blend of Salesforce configuration, customization, development, workflow automation, user management, and deployment management.
-By leveraging my skills and expertise in Salesforce CRM, I contributed to the successful implementation and ongoing maintenance of the Learning Application, ultimately facilitating a seamless learning experience for employees within Company XYZ.
+By leveraging my skills and expertise in Salesforce CRM, I contributed to the successful implementation and ongoing maintenance of the Learning Application, ultimately facilitating a seamless learning experience for employees within Company Neo Soft India.